 - Pryor: Google has invested a total of $4.4 billion into its data center campus in Pryor, Mayes County, Oklahoma, creating jobs for more than 800 people on-site

-- Midlothian: Google is investing a total of $600 million into its data center campus in Midlothian, Ellis County, Texas.
+- Midlothian: Google is investing a total of $600 million into its campus in Midlothian, Ellis County, Texas.
 Overall, Google has more than 2,400 full-time employees in Texas

 West – United States – Google Data Centers

-- Henderson: Google has invested a total of $1.2 billion into its data center campus in Henderson, Clark County, Nevada.
-Together with Google’s data center campus in Sparks, Nevada (below), the company has invested $1.8 billion in Nevada and has created jobs for more than 200 people in the state
+- Henderson: Google is investing a total of $1.2 billion into its data center campus in Henderson, Clark County, Nevada.
+Together with Google’s data center campus in Sparks, the company plans to invest $1.8 billion in Nevada and has created jobs for more than 200 people in the state

-- Sparks: Google has invested a total of $600 million into its data center campus in Sparks, Storey County, Nevada
+- Sparks: Google has invested a total of $600 million into its campus in Sparks, Storey County, Nevada

-- The Dalles: Google has invested a total of $1.8 billion into its data center campus in The Dalles, Wasco County, Oregon, creating jobs for over 200 people on-site
+- The Dalles: Google has invested a total of $1.8 billion into its campus in The Dalles, Wasco County, Oregon, creating jobs for over 200 people on-site

 Google operates one data center and is building a second facility in the Americas.
 These facilities are located in the city of Beauharnois, Québec, Canada – which is located just outside of Montréal – and the municipality of Quilicura, near Santiago, Chile.
-Notably, Google estimates that its long-term investment will be over $290 million into its data center campus in Quilicura, Chile.
+Google estimates that its long-term investment in its data center campus in Quilicura, Chile, will exceed $290 million.

 Below is a summary of Google’s Americas data center locations, including each of their addresses: